Randolph Murdaugh Jr.

 Randolph "Buster" Murdaugh Jr. (January 15, 1915February 5, 1998) was an American attorney who served as the circuit solicitor of South Carolina's 14th judicial district from 1940 until his retirement in 1986.
 He was the second patriarch of the Murdaugh family from 1940 until the 1980s.

 Early life, education, and early career

-Murdaugh was born in Varnville, South Carolina on January 15, 1915, to Randolph Murdaugh Sr. and Etta Causey Harvey.
-He earned his law degree from the University of South Carolina in 1938, and afterward moved to Hampton, South Carolina to practice at law.
+Murdaugh was born in Varnville, South Carolina on January 19, 1915, to Randolph Murdaugh Sr. and Etta Causey Harvey.
+Murdaugh had a younger brother, John Glen "Johnny" Murdaugh, two years his junior.
+In his undergraduate years, Murdaugh played as a lineman on an athletic scholarship for the University of South Carolina football team, where he was bestowed the nickname "Buster" by coach Billy Laval (a nickname also shared by Murdaugh's father when he was at university).
+On top of his classes, Murdaugh worked as many as three jobs a day, including at the state highway department, state insurance commission, and the South Carolina Senate.
+At university, he was also elected vice president of the freshman class and pledged Pi Kappa Phi.

+On June 24, 1937, Murdaugh married the redheaded Gladys Marvin, a schoolteacher, at her childhood home, where Murdaugh's father served as his best man.

+Murdaugh later earned his law degree from the University of South Carolina in 1938, and afterward moved to Hampton, South Carolina to practice at law.
 He also worked for his father as an assistant solicitor and served as president of the Hampton County Young Democrats.
+In 1939, as his father's physical condition continued to worsen, Murdaugh acted as solicitor in his place.
+In his father's stead, Murdaugh successfully convicted Ben Heyward, a black man, for the 1925 murder of white police officer Benjamin Paul Carden; Heyward was executed in the electric chair.